 Garlic's Many Health Benefits for Dogs & Cats

 There is plenty of information and misinformation available on the internet about the use of garlic in food and supplements for dogs and cats.
-Garlic has many health enhancing effects such as aiding digestion, eliminating internal and external parasites, stimulating immune functions, lowering blood cholesterol and triglyceride levels, and acting as a tonic for the cardiovascular system.
+Garlic has many health benefits such as supporting healthy digestion, assisting the immune system, and helping maintain cardiovascular function.

 Is Garlic Safe for Dogs & Cats

 Garlic's impact on health has come into question recently due to its properties as a member of the lily family, along with onions and shallots.
 A compound found in onions, n-propyldisulfide, can, in large doses, cause oxidative damage to red blood cells, creating Heinz bodies and triggering the body to reject these cells from the bloodstream.
 If large doses of this compound are ingested frequently enough, the process can lead to anemia and even death.

 The dosage level and frequency of consuming the offending compound are the key here.
 Typically an animal would need to ingest over 0.5% of its body weight in onions (a 5-ounce onion for a 60 lb. dog) for the oxidative process to begin.
 Since red blood cells are constantly regenerated from the bone marrow, a dog would likely need to ingest this much onion on a repeated basis to cause permanent harm.
 Garlic contains less of the n-propyldisulfide compound than onions do.